Anwar (2007 film): Themes

-The film set in Lucknow is about the racial profiling of Muslims in the post-9/11 era.
-The film was inspired by the director's experience in New York two days after the 9/11 attacks when he was detained by the police and interrogated for five hours, who presumed him to be a Muslim, since he was unshaven and had long hair.
-The film is based on the story Falgun Ki Ek Upkatha written by Priyamvad.
+The film, set in Lucknow, was inspired by the director's experience in New York two days after the 9/11 attacks when he was detained by the police and interrogated for five hours, who presumed him to be a Muslim, since he was unshaven and had long hair.
+The film is also inspired by the short story Falgun Ki Ek Upkatha written by Priyamvad.